embEDUx/documentation/src/setup/flashtool/deployment/add-recipe-file.md

       * ***size***:

         Size of the partition.
-The used units are b (byte), kb (kilobyte), mb (megabyte), gb (gigabyte) and %.
+The used units are b (byte), kb (kilobyte), mb (megabyte) and gb (gigabyte).
 It is also possible to use the keyword *max* for the last stated partition.
 If you want to state the size of the partion in percentage, please use the percentage notation for each partition.